atreyasha/spp-explainability/docs/develop.md

 ### Inductive logic on NLP search spaces

-1.  consider using differentiable ILP from DeepMind
+1.  can potentially use existing IM models such as paraphrase detector for introspection purposes in thesis

-2.  can potentially use existing IM models such as paraphrase detector for introspection purposes in thesis
+2.  n-gram power sets to explore for statistical artefacts -\> ANNs can only access the search space of N-gram power sets -\> solution to NLP tasks must be a statistical solution within the power sets which links back to symbolism

-3.  n-gram power sets to explore for statistical artefacts -\> ANNs can only access the search space of N-gram power sets -\> solution to NLP tasks must be a statistical solution within the power sets which links back to symbolism
+3.  eg. differentiable ILP from DeepMind

 4.  propositional logic only contains atoms while predicate/first-order logic contain variables